VolkanSah/WP-Admin-Post-View-All/README.md

 # WP-Admin-Post-View-All

-Helpful tool for your WordPress website.
+Helpful mini tools for your WordPress website.

 ## Description